mostafaei2002/mostafaei2002.github.io/src/content/projects/pomodoro-app.md

 repository: https://github.com/mostafaei2002/pomodoro
 tags: [python]
 description: >
   pomodoro app built with python using customtkinter library.
 The settings can be changed and it also has some graphs.
 score: 4
-publish: true
+publish: false
 ---